Why use video and audio tools?

 There are a range of centrally supported tools available:

-• Kaltura Capture: record mini lectures which students can watch at their own pace.
+• Echo360 Universal Capture: record mini lectures which students can watch at their own pace.

-• Kaltura: upload video/audio content and embed it within your course.
-Students can also use Kaltura to submit video assignments.
+• Echo360: upload video/audio content and embed it within your course.
+Students can also use Echo360 to submit video assignments.

 • Zoom: communicate with students remotely and facilitate active learning through polling and reactions.